Unboxed-Software/solana-course/content/program-testing.md

 ### How to build RPC tests

 As stated before, you don’t have to write your tests in Rust - you can actually write them in just about any language you want by deploying the program to a cluster and submitting transactions from a client for the program to process.
-The most common way of conducting tests like this is by deploying to a local validator and writing a client testing script in Typescript using the [Mocha testing framework](https://mochajs.org/) paired with the [Chai assertion library](https://www.chaijs.com/) (it’s important to note that you can use just about any testing framework or any language for these tests, as long as there are Solana SDKs available to use).
+The most common way of conducting tests like this is by deploying to a local validator and writing a client testing script in Typescript using the [Mocha testing framework](https://mochajs.org/) paired with the [Chai assertion library](https://www.chaijs.com/).
+While these are a couple of the most common right now, it’s important to note that you can use just about any testing framework or any language for these tests as long as there are Solana SDKs available to use!

-Install mocha and chai with `npm install mocha chai`
+Install Mocha and Chai with `npm install mocha chai`

-Then, you would add the following to the `package.json` file inside your typescript project.
+Then, you would add the following to the `package.json` file inside your Typescript project.
 This tells the compiler to execute the Typescript file or files inside the `/test` directory when the command `npm run test` is run.
 You’ll have to make sure the path here is the correct path to where your testing script is located.

 ```tsx
 // Inside package.json